 - Review of statistics and facts about college student mental health

 - Discussion of warning signs when someone may be struggling

 - Review of effective communication and relationship-building skills

 How Do I Get Trained?

-If you cannot attend one of the above sessions, or if you are interested in setting up a training for your campus group or department, please send an email to firstname.lastname@example.org.
+If you are interested in setting up a training for your campus group or department, please send an email to firstname.lastname@example.org.